jeannjang/jetflix-react-ts/README.md

    REACT_APP_TMDB_BEARER_TOKEN=your_bearer_token_here
    ```

-   You can obtain your Bearer Token by creating an account on TMDB, going to your account settings, and generating an API Read Access Token.
+   You can obtain your Bearer Token by creating an account on TMDB, entering your account settings, and generating an API Read Access Token.

 4. Start the dev server:
    ```